simonewebdesign/simonewebdesign/source/_posts/2012-09-23-how-to-create-web-bug-aka-beacon-image.md

 ---
 title: How to create a web bug (aka beacon image)
-description: "Tutorial: learn how to build an hidden web bug.
+description: "Tutorial: learn how to build a hidden web bug.
 To create a beacon image, you need to enable the Apache’s URL rewriting module (mod_rewrite)."
 layout: post
 permalink: /how-to-create-web-bug-aka-beacon-image/
 date: 2012-09-23 15:22:30 +0000
+updated: 2020-09-19
 comments: true
 dsq_thread_id:
   - 860147944